chintan9/plyr-react/README.md

 > Make sure to select the version for the plyr-react in the dependencies.

-Of course.
-Here is a more detailed and comprehensive guide to **Plyr-React**, including the information you requested about peer dependencies and PNPM installation, along with other key details gathered from the project files.

 ### Plyr-React: The Complete Guide to a Customizable React Media Player

 **Plyr-React** is a responsive, accessible, and highly customizable media player component for React.
 It wraps the popular [Plyr](https://github.com/sampotts/plyr) media player, providing a simple and powerful way to integrate video, audio, YouTube, and Vimeo content into your React applications.